ikoide/PongAlgorithms/README.md

 ```
 if ball.y < 360:
 ```
 Then you use the formula screen width - ball y position to find where the ball will end up.
 After that you have to subtract the paddle height divided by 2 because the x position of the paddle is in the top corner not the middle.
 Then add the velocity of the paddle.
-See [Velocity Bug 0.0](#bugs).
+See [Wall Velocity Bug 0.0](#velocity-bug-00).
 ```
 (1080 - ball.y) - (paddle.height / 2) + 17
 ```